robbue/robertbue-website/README.md

 git commit -m "message"
 git push heroku master
 ```

+Or deploy manually from Heroku.
+The Heroku app is connected to my GitHub.

 > Note: This requires [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) to be set up locally.